model-map/wikipedia-to-kindle-azw3-pdf/README.md

-# Wikipedia-to-kindle--pdf
+# Wikipedia-to-kindle-azw3-pdf

-A bash script to send wikipedia articles to kindle as .
+A bash script to send wikipedia articles to kindle as azw3.
 Also downloads the pdf to your current directory.

 # Setup